-Delivering for diversity - Cultural diversity plan 2016-2019 has been developed as part of the department’s obligations under the Multicultural Diversity Act 2011.
+The plan was developed as part of the department’s obligations under the Multicultural Diversity Act 2011.

 Language Services Credit Line

-The Department of Health & Human Services funds the Language Services Credit Line, which provides access to telephone interpreting, on-site interpreting and translation for eligible Victorian government funded services.
+The department funds the Language Services Credit Line, which provides access to telephone interpreting, on-site interpreting and translation.

-The Victorian Translation and Interpreting Service is the current provider.
+The Victorian Translation and Interpreting Service is the current service provider.